Theomat/policy-extraction/README.md

 Please see each README file in the following folders:

-- `lunar-lander` for the lunar lander experiment
+- `lunar-lander` for the Lunar Lander experiment
+- `pong` for the Atari Pong experiment
 TODO

 ## Citing